Human-Gechi/DE_LINUX_TASK/README.md

    **Scheduling cron job for moitoring data to run 12:00 AM Nigerian time**
     5 1 * * * /home/okoliogechi74/data_pipeline/monitor.sh >>/home/okoliogechi74/data_pipeline/logs/monitor.log 2>&1
 5. **File or directory premissions**
+   The input folder has permissions on both files in it The [sales_data.csv](input/sales_data.csv) has file permission 644 The [preprocess.sh](input/preprocess.sh) has file permission 700

+   OUTPUT FOLDER
+   The [cleaned_sales_data.csv](output/cleaned_sales_data.csv) has file permission 644 : user/owner can read/write;others       can only read

+   LOGS FOLDER
+   The [preprocess.log](logs/preprocess.log) and [monitoring.log](logs/monitoring.log) has file permissions 600: user can       read and write while group and others cannot.

+   The [monitor.sh](logs/monitor.sh) has file permissions 700; only the user can read,write and execute.
+Everyother person      can't.